-4. Prophylactic pharmacotherapy: In the patients at high risk for severe varicella (above), if VZIG is not available or >10 days have elapsed since exposure, oral acyclovir 800 mg every 6 hours for 7 days starting on day 7 after exposure can be considered.Evidence 3Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
+4. Prophylactic pharmacotherapy: In the patients at high risk for severe varicella (above), if VZIG is not available or >10 days have elapsed since exposure, oral valacyclovir 1000 mg tid for 5 days or acyclovir 800 mg qid for 7 days starting on day 7 after exposure can be considered.Evidence 3Weak recommendation (benefits likely outweigh downsides, but the balance is close or uncertain; an alternative course of action may be better for some patients).
 Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to imprecision and indirectness.
 Remark: The same data led to suggestion against treatment in otherwise immunocompetent healthy individuals and for treatment in patients at high risk of severe varicella who do not receive immunoglobulin prophylaxis.
 Klassen TP, Hartling L, Wiebe N, Belseck EM.
 Acyclovir for treating varicella in otherwise healthy children and adolescents.
 Cochrane Database Syst Rev. 2005 Oct 19;(4):CD002980.
 Review.
 PubMed PMID: 16235308.
 The rationale for this is to optimize the efficacy of treatment by ensuring that there is no delay in the institution of antiviral therapy.

 1. Isolation of the following groups of patients (particularly from high-risk individuals):

 1) Patients with varicella: For at least 5 days after the onset of rash and until all lesions have crusted over.
 In the case of a maculopapular rash in vaccinated individuals, isolation should continue until no more new lesions appear and/or lesions start to resolve (fade, but not necessarily disappear).
-Cases of breakthrough varicella with <50 lesions are approximately a third as infectious as varicella in susceptible persons.
+Cases of breakthrough varicella with <50 lesions are approximately 33% as infectious as typical varicella.